uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 The “Export” tab provides a text version of how a cohort was created.
 Click on the “Export” tab and then on the “Copy to clipboard” to copy the cohort’s information.

 ![](../img/cohort-export.png)

+Once created and saved, the cohort definition will be available to the user as well as to other members of the team in the Gen3 GWAS app.

 Use the cohort definition to identify how many people are in the cohort.
 This is the initial number that will be used in the GWAS App when this cohort is selected.